ReallyJustAnotherBear/SpringdaleLinuxMisc/README.md

 CLEAR LINUX.
 ClearLinux obv pros!

-The rest of EFI appears to be a mess on many distros regarding my testing.
+The rest of EFI appears to be a mess on many distros regarding my testing on this particular subject.

 WORKING BAsE!